 BioSig Technologies, Inc. Adopts Stockholder Rights Agreement

-- Rights Agreement designed to assure stockholders receive fair and equal treatment in the event of any proposed takeover
+- Rights Agreement designed to assure stockholders receive fair and equal treatment in the event of an unsolicited takeover

-- Provides a guard against tactics to gain control of the Company without paying stockholders a market premium for that control
+- Provides a guard against tactics to gain control of the Company without paying stockholders a price that does not reflect the long term intrinsic value of the company’s stock

 BioSig Technologies, Inc. (NASDAQ: BSGM) (“BioSig” or the “Company”), a medical technology company commercializing a proprietary biomedical signal processing platform designed to improve signal fidelity and uncover the full range of ECG and intra-cardiac signals, today announced that its Board of Directors had adopted a stockholder Rights Agreement (the “Rights Agreement”).